franciscoafonso04/RCOM-Vault/REPORT.md

-int alarmTotalCount = 0; // total number of alarms set off, used for statistics int rejCount = 0; // total number of rejection commands sent, used for statistics extern long fileSize; // total size of the file in bytes, used for statistics extern time_t delta; // total time passed between the connection and disconnection phases, used for statistics extern int nRej; // number of consecutive rejection commands sent, used for terminating the program if necessary
+int alarmTotalCount = 0; // total number of alarms set off, used for statistics int rejCount = 0; // total number of rejection commands sent, used for statistics extern long fileSize; // total size of the file in bytes, used for statistics extern double delta; // total time passed between the connection and disconnection phases, used for statistics extern int nRej; // number of consecutive rejection commands sent, used for terminating the program if necessary
 ```